gnachman/iterm2-website/source/_includes/3.5/documentation-shell-integration.md

 <pre>source ~/.iterm2_shell_integration.tcsh</pre>
 </div>

 Don't want to or can't install a login script?
 See the workaround at the end of this document using triggers.

-Elvish users: Diego Zamboni maintains a <a href="https://github.com/zzamboni/elvish-modules/blob/master/iterm2.org">shell integration script for Elvish on Github.</a>

 ### Features
 Shell Integration enables numerous features: